 Look here to see when your street is scheduled

-COVINGTON, Ky. – The City of Covington will again help residents clean up the beautiful but labor-intensive mess of autumn created by trees dropping leaves in the public right of way.
+Hoping to keep both its streets and verbiage clean, the City of Covington will again help residents deal with the beautiful but labor-intensive mess of autumn created by trees in the public right of way.

-With blowers and two giant vacuum trucks, crews from the Public Works Department will start collecting leaves from sidewalks and streets next Thursday, Oct.
-21, following a formal schedule that targets neighborhoods with a lot of trees in the public right of way.
+With blowers and a giant vacuum, crews from the Public Works Department will start collecting leaves from sidewalks and streets next Monday, following a formal schedule that targets neighborhoods with a lot of trees in the public right of way.

 Residents can rake or blow leaves to the curb – not into the street – a day ahead of crews’ arrival.
 Leaf piles should be placed away from obstructions such as parked vehicles, fire hydrants, mailboxes, water meters, and landscaping.
 The piles should contain only loose leaves and no other yard waste.